New Zealand Police: Colonial Police: 1840

+Armed Police Force: 1846

-The Constabulary Act 1846 aided at 'preserving the peace, and preventing robberies and other felonies, and apprehending offenders against the peace.'
-The Armed Constabulary Act 1867 focused the force on dealing with unrest between the indigenous Māori and the encroaching European settlers and the force grew to 200 musket-trained men.
-The Armed Constabulary took part in military actions against Māori opponents Riwha Titokowaru in Taranaki and Te Kooti in the central North Island in the dying stages of the New Zealand Wars.
+Under governor George Grey, the colonial police forces were replaced by the Armed Police Force (APF) in 1846, under the Constabulary Act 1846.
+The subsequent Armed Constabulary Act 1867 focused the force on dealing with unrest between the indigenous Māori and the encroaching European settlers and the force grew to 200 musket-trained men.
+The armed constabulary took part in military actions against Māori opponents Riwha Tītokowaru in Taranaki and Te Kooti in the central North Island in the final stages of the New Zealand Wars.

-From the police force's beginnings in 1840 through the next 40 years, policing arrangements varied around New Zealand.
-Whilst the nationally organised Armed Constabulary split its efforts between regular law enforcement functions and militia support to the land wars, some provinces desired local police forces of their own.
-This led to a separate Provincial Police Force Act being passed by the parliament.
-However, provincial policing models lasted only two decades as economic depression in the 1870s saw some provinces stop paying their police as they ran out of money.
-Eventually, the government decided a single nationally organised police would be the best and most efficient policing arrangement.
+New Zealand Constabulary Force: 1877

+The Provinces of New Zealand Act 1875 abolished the early provinces of New Zealand, and as a result, the AFP merged with the assorted policing organisations present in the former provinces to form the New Zealand Constabulary Force in 1877.
+The new force had two main divisions: the Policing Branch in the cities and the Field Force, which continued to exercise military-style surveillance over Māori in some areas.
+The last significant operation of the Field Force was the crushing of Te Whiti o Rongomai and Tohu Kākahi’s passive resistance movement at Parihaka in 1881.

+New Zealand Police Force: 1886

-The New Zealand Police Force was established as a single national force under the Police Force Act of 1886.
-The change in name was significant, and provincial policing arrangements were dis-established and their staff largely absorbed into the newly created New Zealand Police Force.
-At the same time, the government took the important step to hive off the militia functions of the old Armed Constabulary, and form the genesis of today's New Zealand Defence Force, initially called in 1886 the New Zealand Permanent Militia.
+The New Zealand Police Force was established as a single national law enforcement agency under the Police Force Act 1886.

+At the same time, the militia functions of the Armed Constabulary were transferred to the New Zealand Permanent Militia by the Defence Act 1886.

 Just a decade later, policing in New Zealand was given a significant overhaul.
 In 1898 there was a very constructive Royal Commission of Enquiry into New Zealand Police.
 The Royal Commission, which included the reforming Commissioner Tunbridge who had come from the Metropolitan Police in London, produced a far-reaching report which laid the basis for positive reform of New Zealand Police for the next several decades.
 A complete review of police legislation in 1908 built significantly off the Royal Commission's work.

-A further Police Force Act in 1947 reflected some changes of a growing New Zealand, and a country coming out of World War II.
+A further police force act, in 1947, reflected some changes of a growing New Zealand, and a country coming out of World War II.
 The most significant change in the structure and arrangement for police came after the departure of Commissioner Compton under a cloud of government and public concern over his management of Police in 1955.
-The appointment of a caretaker civilian leader of police, especially titled "Controller General" to recognise his non-operational background, opened the windows on the organisation and allowed a period of positive and constructive development to take place.
+The appointment of a caretaker civilian leader of police, especially titled "controller general" to recognise his non-operational background, opened the windows on the organisation and allowed a period of positive and constructive development to take place.

-In 1958, the word "Force" was removed from the name when legislation was significantly revised.
+In 1953 police horses were retired.